kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 With Elasticsearch, **every field can be an array**.

-To store an array of value, you can just send it as-is instead of a single value:
+To store an array of values, you can just send it as-is instead of a single value:
 ```bash
 # Create a document with an array of category
 kourou document:create ktm-open-data thamel-taxi '{